isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-02-17-post-Team Singapore Athletes Rewarded For Medal Haul.md

 It is mandatory for all athletes to plough back 20% of the MAP awards to their National Sports Association for future training and development.

-Annex B: 19th Commonwealth Games Delhi 2010 MAP Awards Recipients **Individual Events**
+Annex B: 19th Commonwealth Games Delhi 2010 MAP Awards Recipients<br>
+**Individual Events**

 | SPORT | EVENT | NAME(S) | MEDAL | AMOUNT (SGD) |
 | -------- | -------- | -------- | -------- | -------- |
 | Gymnastics     | Women's Balance Beam    | LIM Heem Wei     | Silver   | $40,000.00  |